cakebatterandsprinkles/portfolio-gatsby/src/posts/06-internet.md

 ---
 title: "How the Internet Works: Computer Networks, Ethernet, and the World Wide Web"
-date: "07-26-2020"
+date: "2020-07-26"
 tags: ["Computer Science"]
-summary: "This article briefly explains how the internet works, what world wide web is and the underlying technologies supporting these."
+summary: "In this article I briefly explain how the internet works, what world wide web is and the underlying technologies supporting these."
 ---

 I bet you have a computer, a smartphone, or a tablet that's connected to the internet.
 How do I know?
 I know it because that's how you are reading this piece of text that I wrote on my computer.
 So you and I, we are sharing information somehow.
 This article will exactly be about this: our connection to each other.

 We have to understand some other stuff before we get to the internet and the world wide web though.
 I must warn you that this is an information-intensive article, so wear your seatbelts.
 Let's start.

-### Computer Networks
+#### Computer Networks

 Think of a single computer, that is connected to electricity and nothing else.
 This is called **a stand-alone computer**.
 A standalone computer is a computer that is not connected to any other computer.
 It might have some peripheral devices attached to it (printer, keyboard, mouse, etc.), but it can't communicate with any other computer.
 It literally stands alone.